 - Forums and blogs are popular sources on the business side (50 percent), but are not (yet) seen by candidates as a jumping board for the next job.

 - Companies and social network-oriented social networking platforms are the least used.

 - Also robotrecruiting is interesting from a candidate viewpoint: While the topic is often critically discussed on recruiters, 83 want the candidates algorhythmic job recommendations.

 Employee Referral Programs

-An exciting aspect that we have discussed in this context is employee referral programs - IT companies with their young corporate culture and the urgent need for skilled workers are pioneers in this field.
+An exciting aspect that we have discussed in this context are employee referral programs - IT companies with their young corporate culture and the urgent need for skilled workers are pioneers.

 It sounds logical, too: My contacts, my experience, are the best jobs.
 And an employee usually knows best who fits into the team.
 But in practice it is not so easy.

 28 percent of the companies already use employee recom- mendation programs, where employees receive a small bonus.
 But there are some problems:

 - In IT, twice as many companies used these programs.